open-xchange/appsuite-middleware/documentation/monitoring/02_micrometer_and_prometheus.md

 All metrics can be individually enabled/disabled.
 By default a comprehensive set of metrics is exposed.

 Timing metrics like latencies are configurable in terms of their exposed format (rate only vs. summary vs. histogram).
-For histograms it is possible to specify the concrete latency buckets or add certain ones to a generated default set of buckets (called `sla`s).
+For histograms it is possible to specify the concrete latency buckets or add certain ones to a generated default set of buckets (called `slo`s).
 For percentile summaries, the pre-calculated quantiles can be set or overridden using configuration.

 ## Configuration guidelines